ehazlett/shipyard/README.md

 # Shipyard Project
 After a long time I have decided to retire this project.
-It formed the foundation for what became Docker Universal Control Plane and I no longer have time to manage this one.
+It formed the foundation for what became Docker Universal Control Plane and I no longer have time to manage this.
 I [asked for new maintainers](https://github.com/shipyard/shipyard/issues/1004) but there seemed to be no interest.